-With the passage of time and the closure of the main building, their numbers have obviously dwindled – and there is now only a single survivor from my childhood.
-Remarkably, he appears virtually unchanged: the same awkward gait, the same gaunt features [an almost vulpine sleekness, his face forever downcast and inert. ].
+With the passage of time and the closure of the main building, their numbers have slowly dwindled – and there is now only a single survivor from my childhood.
+Remarkably, he appears virtually unchanged: the same awkward gait and plastic bag, the same gaunt features (his cheeks still grey and sunken; his expression inert).

 I still see him occasionally, passing him on Warley Hill or near the train station.
-Our encounters tend to be most frequent, however, in those periods when my own difficulties force me to spend hours outside, no matter how exhausted I may feel.
-(It is almost as if I am tricked into believing I have a purpose - as if the memories of once having places to go, people to see, animate the present in some form and a deeper instinct for self-preservation prevails).
-I've no idea if his walking answers to a similar need, but I have always felt a strange connection to him in those moments - a classic case of projection, of course (remarkably similar to the Dreamer's silent encounters with passers-by in Dostoyevsky's White Nights) - yet it is undeniable that each encounter would in some way lift my mood.
+Our encounters tend to be most frequent, however, in those periods when my own difficulties force me to spend hours outside.
+(I've no idea if his walking answers to a similar need, but I have always felt a strange connection to him in those moments - a clear case of projection, of course - yet it is undeniable that each encounter would in some way lift my mood).

-Perhaps there was something in my expression that he found approachable, but a few months ago, just as we were about to pass, he suddenly mumbled, "Hello", before lifting his hand to waist level in a kind of suppressed wave.
-I was shocked, and found myself unable to reciprocate, staring at the ground until he had passed - years of withdrawal rendering me incapable of responding instinctively or with warmth to even the simplest act of kindness.
+Perhaps there was something in my expression that he found approachable, but a few months ago, just as we were about to pass, he suddenly mumbled, "Hello", before lifting his hand slightly in a kind of suppressed wave.
+In that brief moment, I found myself unable to reciprocate, staring at the ground until he had passed - years of withdrawal rendering me incapable of responding instinctively or with warmth to even the simplest act of kindness.